Kernel Density Estimation based Factored Relevance Model for Multi-Contextual Point-of-Interest Recommendation: Results and Discussion

 Figure \ref{fig:FRLM_Vs_KDE_term_distribution} shows the comparison of relative term distributions (common terms) between FRLM and KDEFRLM for a user request (user ID 763) where $T' = \{$\texttt{art, city-walks, caf\'{e}s, fast-food, museums, parks, restaurants, tourism, shopping-for-wine, shopping-for-accessories}$\}$.
 Both FRLM and KDEFRLM assign higher weights to terms such as `park', `museum', which are clearly relevant for this particular example.
 Indeed, both these models are also successful at capturing other relevant terms such as `view', `tree', `canal' etc.

-\para{Incorporating term semantics improves POI effectiveness} We observe from Table \ref{Table:ResultsCombined2} that the KDE extended versions of the factored models (for both single and multi-contexts corresponding to the shaded and the non-shaded rows) mostly outperform their non-semantic (non-KDE) counterparts.
+\compactpara{Incorporating term semantics improves POI effectiveness} We observe from Table \ref{Table:ResultsCombined2_psi_l} and \ref{Table:ResultsCombined2_psi_j} that the KDE extended versions of the factored models (for both single and multi-contexts) mostly outperform their non-semantic (non-KDE) counterparts.
 This shows that leveraging underlying term semantics of a collection in the form of an embedded space of vectors helps to retrieve more relevant POIs at better ranks.
 Figure \ref{fig:FRLM_Vs_KDE_term_distribution} shows that KDEFRLM is able to capture the semantic relationship between terms better than FRLM.
 For example, the semantic relationship between the term `histori' (stemmed form of `history') and `museum' was successfully captured by the KDE-based variant of FRLM.
 This demonstrates that KDEFRLM is able to successfully leverage the semantic association between terms, in addition to those of the term-based statistical co-occurrences only.
 Table \ref{Table:W2VnearestTerms} shows a few terms whose word vectors are in close proximity of the user assigned tags in the embedded space.

-\para{IR approaches outperform collaborative/personal RecSys ones} A common and sometimes very useful recommendation approach is BL6 (Most Popular K).
+\compactpara{IR approaches outperform collaborative/personal RecSys ones} A common and sometimes very useful recommendation approach is BL6 (Most Popular K).
 The poor performance of this method demonstrates that globally popular items (across a number of different users) do not work well for the POI retrieval task.
 The likely reason for this being that personal choices in this case are more important.
 The fact that BL7 (Profile Popular K) performs better than BL6 is consistent with this hypothesis of emphasizing personal preferences more than the global ones.

 However, it can be seen that the effectiveness of this RecSys based approach (BL7) is inferior to that of BL1 (BM25), which is a standard IR based approach making use of the information in the set of tags from POIs with ratings higher than $0.8$.
 This shows that user ratings are more important than the popularity (relevance likelihood) of tags created by a user.
 A frequently used tag may have been used to create negative reviews by a user, in which case assigning importance to these tags may introduce noise into POI recommendation.